PI: Katrin J. Svensson, Ph.D.

 GRADUATE STUDENTS

 We always welcome graduate students from any of the Stanford graduate programs.
 We are affiliated with Cancer Biology, CBI, Biophysics graduate programs, but also welcome students from Biology, Biochemistry, Bioengineering, and Chemistry programs.
-How to choose a lab and a mentor?
-This article written by Ben Barres provides insightful advice for students (and postdocs) when selecting a lab and a mentor.
 If you are interested in a rotation, please send an email to katrinjs(at)stanford.edu.

 POSTDOCTORAL FELLOWS